devsecopsgirl/internship-appsecco/docs/sast-tools.md

     3. Configure the security task as follows when issues are found select `Let the build continue` display vulnerabilities and details, but allow the build to continue and provide the snyk token.
     4. Click Generate Pipeline Script.
 The pipe syntax is generated and displayed

-* In the pipeline add the step under the `Snyk Security` stage before build stage:
+* In the pipeline add the step under the `Snyk Security` stage before build stage and I also moved the report to the `reports` directory where I will be storing all other reports:
 ```
 stage ('Snyk Security'){
             steps {
                 snykSecurity failOnIssues: false, snykInstallation: 'Snyk Security Plugin', snykTokenId: 'snyk-api-token'
+                sh 'mv snyk_monitor_report.json /var/lib/jenkins/workspace/reports'
             }
         }
 ```